Login to Complete an Application or to Access Judging Panel

 Q: Who is eligible to submit?

-Anyone is eligible to submit.
-Massachusetts AIA firm members receive special pricing for all categories.
+A: Anyone is eligible to submit.
+BSA firm members receive special pricing for all categories.
 AIA Associates and students receive special pricing for the Unbuilt Planning & Design division.

 Associate AIA members, students, and other unlicensed design professionals, including interior architects or interior designers, may submit projects that do not require the stamp of a licensed professional.